Is School Really Easy in the US?

 What is the US ranked in education?

-It's also worthwhile to note that while the Best Countries study is certainly respectable, other studies use different methodologies or emphasize different criteria, which often leads to different results.
-For example, the Global Citizens for Human Rights' annual study measures ten levels of education from early childhood enrollment rates to adult literacy.
+While the Best Countries study is unquestionably reputable, it is important to keep in mind that other studies frequently employ different methodologies or place a different emphasis on different criteria, which frequently yields different results.
+For instance, the annual study conducted by Global Citizens for Human Rights measures ten levels of education, from adult literacy to early childhood enrollment rates.

 Diversity